Imperiator/Discord-Bot-Template/README.md

 ## :memo: License ##

-This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+This project is free to use and distribute under the MIT license.

 Made with :heart: by <a href="https://github.com/Imperiator_" target="_blank">Imperiator_</a>